FAQ

 Q: There are a lot of asset files in the sample projects, do I really need that many Scriptable Obejct assets?

 No, not really.
 The samples are created to be as modular as possible to show that you can re-use callbacks and validation between objects and games.
-If you prefer to have it all in the same place in code, you can simple create just one object with all the code in it.

 Movement Validation